FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 6.rst

 to display the following table:

 This table displays the average discharge weighted hydraulic conditions for the given discharge between the two channel elements (inclusive).
-From this dialog box, select a new discharge and add to the table or print this table to an ASCII file (HYDR.
+From this dialog box, select a new discharge and add to the table or print this table to an ASCII file (HYDR.OUT).
-OUT).

 .. image:: ../img/Data_Input_Manual_PRO_2025/Chapter6/DIM_Pro_2025_Chapter6_005.png